osmandapp/docs/content/osmand/map/tracks-on-map.md

 - Configure track appearance, edit and analyze.
 - Use for navigation.

+Osmanda has no limit on the number of tracks to store and display.

 There are two options to display [Tracks](/osmand/personal/tracks) on the map: via [Configure map](/osmand/map/tracks-on-map#display-via-configure-map-menu) menu or [My places](/osmand/map/tracks-on-map#display-via-my-places-menu) menu

 ![Tracks on the map Android](/assets/images/map/tracks_layer_android.png) ![Tracks on the map iOS](/assets/images/map/tracks_layer_ios.png)